jsay/geoInd/ReproPaper.md

 <./Figures/SignifPlot.pdf>

-<a id="org0a22027"></a>
+<a id="org2f1908b"></a>

 ## Specification

 Surrogate residuals can also be used to test specification, results not reported.
+Introducing `pltSURE` function.

 ```R
 library(sure) ; library(ggplot2) ; library(gridExtra)